rantav/reversim-summit-2013/README.md

 What about labs?
 ----
 We will have a room with space for 40 ppl, with desks, kickass wifi and we'd like to use it.
-If you have a lab you'd like to pass please contact me (rantav@gmail) with the details below, or make the pull request.
+If you have a lab you'd like to pass please contact me (rantav@gmail) with the details below, or make the pull request (preferred).

 What details do I need to provide for the lab?
 ----